Egg Coated Bread

 Method:

-1. Break the eggs into a bowl and beat until the yolks and whites combine well.
+1. Break the eggs into a bowl and beat until the yolks and whites are well combined.
 Spoon in the milk.
 Season with a pinch of salt.

-2. Put the sliced bread in the egg batter and let it sit for a couple of minutes on each side.
-Meanwhile, pour the oil in a frying pan and put over a medium heat.soaking bread in egg
+2. Put the sliced bread in the egg mixture and let sit for a couple of minutes on each side.
+Meanwhile, pour the oil in a frying pan and place over medium heat.

 3. Fry the bread slices on both sides until golden brown.
-Serve warm with a garnish of fresh vegetables.frying egg-coated bread
+Serve warm with a garnish of fresh vegetables.

 Tell us what you think